tqdm/tqdm/examples/paper.md

 Exhaustive documentation may be found on the project's [home page](https://github.com/tqdm/tqdm/#documentation).

-The two basic use cases are within Python code and within a Command-line
+The two basic use cases are within Python code and within a CLI:
-interface:

 ## Python Iterable Wrapper